Sunakshi09/Snake-Game-1/README.md

 ## Game Logic

-Control the direction of the snake by turning it either up, down, left or right.
+The snake's turn has a logic that it can't retreat in the opposite direction.
+For example, it is moving left and can't turn directly right.
+Therefore, there are corresponding conditional judgments in turnUp, turnRight, turnDown and turnleft.
 Your snake grows longer the more food or fruits it eats.
 Collect as many fruits as you can to increase your score.
 If you break the hit score an another hit score will show.